hmchen47/DataScience/Stats/ProbStatsPython/10-InequLimit.md

   a.
 What is the probability that you wait for less than 9 minutes?

   b.
 Assume that you took the shuttle once a day during the past 30 days.
-What is the approximate probability, according to the CLT, that your average wait time was less than  9  muinutes?
+What is the approximate probability, according to the CLT, that your average wait time was less than  9  minutes?

   Ans: a.
 (0.5934); b.
 (0.2912)<br/>
   Explanation: